Liily77/lydianeghad.github.io/README.md

 Rachel often forgets to purchase some things when she goes to the grocery store.
 I develop an app to help her manage a shopping list!

+<h4>Plant Growth Analysis</h4>

+George is concerned with the inconsistent growth of his plant.
+He wants us to write a program to perform some simple analysis with him.

 <a href='https://codespaces.new/Liily77/lydianeghad.github.io'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>